micREsoft/Allycs/README.md

 3. After that run the Validation/Compatibility checks.

-4. **Important**: These stubs must be the default, non obfuscated versions.
+4. **Important**: Use only the default (non obfuscated) stubs in Release mode.
-   Obfuscated stubs currently break compatibility with Allycs.
+Obfuscated stubs currently work only in Debug mode, due to unresolved configuration conflicts in Allycs.

 5. Now open SysCaller.sln via Visual Studio 2022